janbodnar/Python-Skolenie/data_types.md

 print(numbers.index(3))
 ```

-To find an index in a list, we use the index method.
-If there are more occurrences
+To find an index in a list, we use the `index` method.
+If there are multiple occurrences
-of an element, the method returns the index of the first element.
+of an element, the method returns the index of the first one.

 ```
 $ ./list_index.py